flux-framework/flux-core/doc/man1/flux-restore.rst

 :linux:man3:`libarchive` and is determined on the fly based on the archive content.

-The snapshot may be restored to a KVS key if *--key=NAME* is used and the KVS service is running, or as a checkpoint in the content backing store if *--checkpoint* is used, without the KVS running.
+The snapshot may be restored to a KVS key if :option:`--key=NAME` is used and the KVS service is running, or as a checkpoint in the content backing store if :option:`--checkpoint` is used, without the KVS running.
 One of those two options is required.

 OPTIONS